mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 27 September
+- Confirmed AutoKeras bug is fixed in upcoming release; updated + simplified AutoKeras flowers example
+- Started Flax version of flowers example based on Imagenet - this seems like a bulk of code, initially batches are not quite fitting expected iterator
+- AI Ethics post in "The Startup" Medium publicatio

 ### 26 September
 - Watched OpenMined privacy conference
 - Finished post on AI Ethics